 Vegetarian roasted vegetable bibimbap

-Bibimbap, sometimes referred to as "Beauty in a bowl" is one of the most traditional and well known Korean dishes.
-The word literally means "mixed rice" and the dish consists of a bowl of rice, white, brown or exotic red, topped with a variety of vegetables and meats grilled or roasted with gochujang chili paste.
+Bibimbap, sometimes referred to as "Beauty in a bowl", is one of the most traditional and well-known Korean dishes.
+The word literally means "mixed rice", and the dish consists of a bowl of rice, white, brown or exotic red, topped with a variety of vegetables and meats grilled or roasted with gochujang chilli paste.
 This is usually a dinner dish with the rice being served in a traditional heated stone or clay pot to allow the rice to cook further on the table so the bottom becomes crisp.

-Bibimbap talks directly to the culture of dining in Korea.
-The limitless combinations of items in a bowl characterize the love for flavors, textures and colors.
-One theory on the origins of the dish talks about this being a dish served right before harvest season so that households can literally get rid of all the old produce, Koreans are very big on not wasting anything, particularly food in rural areas.
-The first origins of this dish are though to be from the 14th century with the first recipe being published in the 16th century, but there are other theories out there too.
-For more history on this dish click here.
+Bibimbap talks directly about the culture of dining in Korea.
+The limitless combinations of items in a bowl characterize the love for flavours, textures and colours.
+One theory on the origins of the dish talks about this being a dish served right before harvest season so that households can literally get rid of all the old produce; Koreans are very big on not wasting anything, particularly food in rural areas.
+The first origins of this dish are thought to be from the 14th century, with the first recipe being published in the 16th century, but there are other theories out there, too.
+For more information on this dish, click here.

-In fact, the colors in the bowl each have meaning and representation within the culture and with nutrition in mind.
-Black/dark marks the North and benefits the kidneys so mushrooms or seaweed can be used.
-Red/oranges represents the South and heals the heart so chili, carrots, or jujube dates are added.
-Green points to the east and helps the liver so cucumber and spinach are included in the mix.
-White means West and alleviates the lungs so bean sprouts, radish, and rice are vital.
-And finally, yellow brings in the center and serves the stomach, and this is typically the egg in the middle of the bowl.
+In fact, the colours in the bowl each have meaning and representation within the culture and with nutrition in mind.
+Black/dark marks the North and benefits the kidneys, so mushrooms or seaweed can be used.
+Red/oranges represent the South and heal the heart, so chilli, carrots, or jujube dates are added.
+Green points to the east and helps the liver, so cucumber and spinach are included in the mix.
+White means West and alleviates the lungs, so bean sprouts, radishes, and rice are vital.
+And finally, yellow brings in the centre and serves the stomach, typically the egg in the middle of the bowl.

-The variations of bibimbap are numerous due to the combinations of vegetables that can be used and the variety of meats including raw Korean beef tartare that is a delicacy.
+The variations of bibimbap are numerous due to the combinations of vegetables that can be used and the variety of meats, including raw Korean beef tartare, which is a delicacy.

-This is a vegetarian version, that can be made vegan by leaving out the egg, is simple spectacular. the roasted vegetables add a wonderful smoky, charred flavor with the sweet-spicy gochujang dressing.
+This is a vegetarian version, that can be made vegan by leaving out the egg, is simple spectacular.
+The roasted vegetables add a wonderful smoky, charred flavour with the sweet-spicy gochujang dressing.
 The rice adds a good body to the dish.
 This can get to be quite a heavy meal.
-I have used only a small variety of vegetables, but feel free to use and experiment with others like, broccoli, cauliflower, sweet potatoes, zucchini, spring onions, okra, or literally anything else.
+I have used only a small variety of vegetables, but feel free to experiment with others like broccoli, cauliflower, sweet potatoes, zucchini, spring onions, okra, or literally anything else.
 The pickles and kimchi add a freshness to the dish that is much needed.
-I have cooked the vegetables under the broiler in the oven, but feel free to cook them on a grill if desired, the results will be so much better.
-The recipe may seem long, but in reality it is quite simple with a few steps.
-What makes it worthwhile is the flavors.
+I have cooked the vegetables under the broiler in the oven, but feel free to cook them on a grill if desired; the results will be much better.
+The recipe may seem long, but in reality, it is pretty simple, with a few steps.
+What makes it worthwhile is the flavours.
 For a meat version, serve with some Kalbi on the side.

-This is a wonderful book for one dish meals, pho, ramen, Korean bibimbap, salads and rice bowls from across Asia and couscous and exotic grain bowls from the Mediterranean and Europe.
+This is a wonderful book for one-dish meals, including pho, ramen, Korean bibimbap, salads, and rice bowls from across Asia, as well as couscous and exotic grain bowls from the Mediterranean and Europe.
 The bowls are perfect for any occasion.
-I go to it often when I want a great single dish meal.
+I go to it often when I want a great single-dish meal.

 Ingredients: